ebuchman/blog/content/posts/coins-history.md

 ## Fallout From Rome

-Before the Melle mines come into play in the 7th c, we are left in the 5th c, with the collapse of Roman political authority, no mines, and a decaying coinage.
+Before the Melle mines came into play in the 7th c, we are left in the 5th c, with the collapse of Roman political authority, no mines, and a decaying coinage.
 In England, minting appears to have stopped for some 200 years.[^england-demonetize] The German kingdoms that succeeded Rome - primarily